Which Diapers Should I Use for the Night?

 - Wet wipes or washcloths

 One thing you should definitely avoid is bright light.
-Use dimmed lighting when changing diapers at night.
-Portable nightlights have proven to be particularly useful.
+Use dimmed lighting for nighttime diapering.
+Mobile night lights have proven to be especially helpful.

 During the day, diapering is often a lively and entertaining situation.
-At night, however, you should be as quiet as possible.
-Speak as little as you can, ideally limiting yourself to telling your baby in a calm tone what you are about to do.
-More important is a lot of skin-to-skin contact and minimal movement.
+At night, however, you should try to remain as calm as possible.
+Speak as little as possible, ideally limiting yourself to quietly telling your baby what you plan to do.
+What's more important is plenty of skin contact and minimal movement.

 Photo by Minnie Zhou on Unsplash

-While absorbency is an important factor, it is just one of many criteria that a good night diaper should meet.
-Other important aspects include:
+Although absorbency is an important factor, it is just one of many criteria a good night diaper should meet.
+Other important points include:

 - The right size

-If you opt for disposable diapers, you will come across the wackiest tips to prevent nighttime leaking.
-Many parents opt for a larger diaper size or position the diaper backwards on the child so that the larger absorbent area is in the front.
-The latter is especially recommended for babies who sleep on their stomach and tend to overwhelm the diapers at night.
+If you rely on disposable diapers, you will come across the craziest tips to avoid nighttime leakage.
+Many parents choose the next diaper size or put the diaper on the child backwards so that the large catch area is at the front.
+The latter is especially recommended for tummy sleepers who burst the diapers at night.

-However, consider this: During the day, your baby's skin is caressed with fresh air with each diaper change.
+However, consider: During the day, your baby's skin is caressed with fresh air at every change.
 At night, however, your child wears the diaper non-stop.
-Due to the poor air circulation in disposable diapers, an unhealthy diaper climate arises, and your baby's skin becomes softened and thus more prone to bacteria.
+Due to the poor air circulation in disposable diapers, an unhealthy diaper environment develops, causing your baby's skin to soften and become more susceptible to bacteria.

-An alternative – and for us, even the best diapers for the night – are cloth diapers.
-With these, you achieve the same, or even greater, absorbency as with disposable diapers while avoiding many negative side effects.
-Points that speak for cloth diapers include:
+An alternative—for us, even the best diapers for the night—are cloth diapers.
+With these, you achieve the same, if not stronger, absorbency as with disposable diapers while avoiding numerous negative side effects.
+Points in favor of cloth diapers include:

-- Better leak protection due to snug-fitting, flexible leg cuffs.
+- Better leak protection due to snug, flexible leg cuffs.

-- Waste reduction: By using cloth diapers, you actively contribute to reducing waste on our planet.
-If you substitute wet wipes with washcloths for cleaning baby's skin, you can completely sustainably diaper your baby.
-You can prevent a ton of diaper waste per child in doing so.
-Here you’ll find numerous pieces of information about the sustainability of cloth diapers compared to disposable diapers.
+- Waste reduction: By using cloth diapers, you actively counteract the pollution of our planet.
+If you use washcloths instead of wet wipes to clean your baby's skin, you can diaper your baby entirely sustainably.
+This way, up to one ton of diaper waste per child can be avoided.
+In an additional article, we delve into the sustainability of cloth diapers compared to disposable diapers.

-- Financial advantage: If you take good care of your cloth diapers, you can save a large amount of money you would have spent on disposable diapers.
-Thus, cloth diapers can be passed on to up to four children.
-Alternatively, used diapers can also be sold for a good price.
-In this post we dared to compare the costs of cloth diapers and disposables.
+- Financial benefit: If you handle your cloth diapers carefully, you can save a significant amount of money that you would have spent on disposable diapers.
+Cloth diapers can be passed on to up to four children.
+Alternatively, used diapers can still be sold well.
+In a separate post, we dared to conduct a cost comparison of cloth diapers and disposable diapers.

 - Skin-friendliness: Did you know that disposable diapers are full of chemicals?
-By choosing cloth diapers, you rely on natural and skin-friendly materials, thus preventing the development of skin irritations and diaper dermatitis.
+With cloth diapers, you rely on natural and skin-friendly materials, thus preventing the development of skin irritations and diaper dermatitis.

-- Earlier potty training: Babies and toddlers get natural wetness feedback in cloth diapers.
-This means: they feel the wetness as soon as they urinate.
-This is very important for potty training, which is why children diapered with cloth diapers often become potty trained earlier than children who use disposable diapers.
+- Earlier potty training: In cloth diapers, babies and toddlers receive natural wetness feedback.
+That means they feel the wetness as soon as they urinate.
+This is very important for potty training, which is why children using cloth diapers are often potty trained significantly earlier than those using disposable diapers.

-- Last but not least, cloth diapers are also a real eye-catcher aesthetically.
-Different colored designs provide joy not only to us parents but also to children who enjoy being involved in the choice of their daily companion.
+- Last but not least, cloth diapers are also visually a real eye-catcher.
+Different colored designs bring joy not only to us parents.
+Children also enjoy actively participating in choosing their daily companion.

 Photo by @madame.vio